adamdav/flutter-av/README.md

 # av

-The best audio/video recording package for Flutter.
+An audio/video recording package for Flutter.

 ## Getting Started